 Find out more about studying in France.

-France's INSEAD also has a campus in Singapore.
-If you want to stay in the region to work once you graduate, you'll be perfectly placed as Singapore is the business and financial services hub of Southeast Asia.
+If you're planning to work in Singapore once you graduate, you'll be perfectly placed - Singapore is the business and financial services hub of Southeast Asia, with an incredibly low unemployment rate of just 2.2% as of January 2017.

 Find out more about studying in Singapore.

-There are a growing number of countries vying for a place at the top table in terms of MBAs.
+There are a growing number of countries vying for a place at the top of the table in terms of MBAs.
 In Europe, you can find excellent courses at universities in Spain, Germany and Switzerland.
-Elsewhere, the best business schools in Canada and India are strong contenders for your attention.
+Further afield, the best business schools in Canada and Australia are strong contenders for your attention.
+Discover a range of destinations for completing your postgraduate study abroad.

 The essential guide to studying an MBA